 She loved how it felt hard when she squeezed it and then would ooze between her fingers when she opened her hand.
 The best part?
 When she said, “Mommy, I love this!
 Thank you!”
 (Yes, she really said that.)

 He preferred using the spoon to test its liquid and solid qualities…and drip it all over the table.

 As they played, we talked about solids and liquids.
 I mentioned to them how similar their container of gunk was to quicksand, having qualities of both a liquid and a solid.
 Of course then we had to try putting a few small objects on top to see what would happen.
 It was fun to watch the pennies slowly sink beneath the surface.
 It was even better to see Peanut’s reaction when she tried to get them back out!

 If you do this experiment, I recommend having a large bowl of water on hand for kids to soak their hands in afterwards.
 Since we did ours in cheap plastic containers, I was able to put the lids on and save them to play with again the next day — I just added a little water to it again a few tablespoons at a time.

-It is definitely a messy, but fun, learning experience that we will be repeating!
+It is definitely a messy, but fun, hands-on learning experience that we will be repeating!

 Be sure to check out these fun science experiments: